 Switch between tax years.
 The 2026/27 option includes the April 2026 dividend rate changes.

-Enter your day rate and get an instant inside vs outside IR35 comparison.
+Enter your day rate on the homepage for an instant inside vs outside IR35 comparison.
+This guide stays open if you need the tables or Excel side by side.

 Frequently Asked Questions